ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 For example, consider the similarity in wording to the gossip column on 17 Jan 1914, Ithaca Journal: "Mrs. Mills is a remarkable woman..."  and Hannah's obituary, presumably written by Emily, on 27 Feb 1917, Ithaca Journal: "Mrs. Mills was one of Brookton’s oldest and most respected citizens and a remarkable woman."
 Consider also the similarity in the phrases "...who was for many years a prominent merchant in this village..." in the 31 Dec 1895 Daily News of Batavia and the 24 Nov 1906 Ithaca Daily Journal article that refers to Edward as "...for many years a prominent merchant of Brookton...".
 (Although other aspects of the 31 Dec 1895 article suggests it was written by someone other than Emily.)
 Hannah and Edward are in several different instances referred to as 'aged' although that in itself is unremarkable.
 Consider too the level of detail, in say, the obituary for Mary Ann.

 Typically, the gossip columns had a default headline of the area, in this case "Brookton" or occasionally "Brookton Heights".
-However, there are times when a bigger headline would be added emphasizing one aspect of the column.
-These would have the initial appearance of a typical newspaper article, but then you see it is the relevant gossip column for that day, with perhaps a little more detail on the topic mentioned in the headline.
+However, there are times when a bigger headline was added emphasizing one aspect of the column.
+These have the initial appearance of a typical newspaper article, but upon reading, it becomes clear it is the relevant gossip column for that day, with perhaps a little more detail on the topic mentioned in the headline.
 This was the case with a few of Hannah's entries.

 In an informal discussion on the topic with Barbara Kone, it seems unlikely that "Brookton Heights" was ever a name used in the community.
 The "Brookton Heights" columns are indeed about the people of Brookton, and Barbara suggested that adding "Heights" was someone's attempt to dress up the name.

 These gossip columns, it is my understanding, were written by people local to the areas they were reporting on, and over time, you can sense a shift in style, level of detail, who is reported on, etc. that suggest periodic changes in authorship.
-Brookton was not an enormous community, so it wouldn't be highly improbable that Emily could have been the author for a period.
-Someone who spends all day, every day at the center of the community, within one of its active hubs, would be well placed to observe people's activities.
+Brookton was not an enormous community, so it isn't highly improbable that Emily could have been the author for a period.
+Emily spent all day, every day at the center of the community, within one of its active hubs, and was well placed to observe people's activities.

 Further, consider these:

-  - Emily was "Superintendent of Literature and Publications" for the W. C. T. U. Why that position?
+  - Emily was "Superintendent of Literature and Publications" for the W.C.T.U.
+Why that position?
   - Consider how the store and church are mentioned, perhaps most notably, in the column where the glasses were left at the Congregational Church, and could be retrieved at M. E. Mills.

-Keep in mind that we have examples of Emily writing in longer form, albeit in very specific contexts:
+Keep in mind that several significant examples of Emily's writing in longer form exist, albeit in very specific contexts, that can be mined for patterns of phrasing, etc., that might be used to identify her unattributed words elsewhere:

   - The meeting minutes of the Good Templars that she recorded.
   - Presumably she wrote Hannah's obituary.

-Beginning with the Templars minutes, we can start to look for patterns of phrasing, etc. that might be used to identify her unattributed words elsewhere.

-Very rarely were authors ever acknowledged for the gossip columns.
+Very rarely were authors acknowledged for the gossip columns.
 In an informal discussion about the gossip columns with Donna Eschenbrenner, it sounds like that The Ithaca Journal significantly downsized in the recent past, some of their records were sent to their parent company in Binghamton, while the rest were simply discarded, so it is very unlikely that any record of who the various "gossip column" authors were still exists.
 I have tried to contact the Ithaca Journal to follow up on possible records but have not been able to get a response back.

-Finally, I would like to point out the obvious role that Jessie Brewer played in preserving at least some of the information available here.
-She appears to have purchased all of Emily's personal and real property at auction, so it would seem she is the first link the chain of custody for many of the surviving artifacts.
+Finally, I should point out the obvious role that Jessie Brewer played in preserving at least some of the information available here.
+She appears to have purchased all of Emily's personal and real property at auction, and so apparently, she is the first link the chain of custody for many of the surviving artifacts.

-Consider for example that the 1917 W. C. T. U. Directory at the Tompkins County History Center is one of several dozen in the collection, yet it stands out as all of the others are from many years later.
+Consider for example that the 1917 W.C.T.U.
+Directory at the Tompkins County History Center is one of several dozen in the collection, yet it stands out as all of the others are from many years later.
 Isn't it curious that to my knowledge, this is the only documentation proving that Emily had been a member of the Union?
-(Although the gossip columns covering Hanna and Ellen strongly suggest she was, as we would expect her to be anyway.)
+(Although the gossip columns covering Hanna and Ellen strongly suggest she was, as one would expect her to be anyway.)
 I made note of the accession information from the Tompkins County History Center but there was no obvious connection to Emily or Jessie, but I suspect that this could have originally been in Emily's and then Jessie's possession.

 As for the Good Templars meeting notebook, according to Donna Eschenbrenner "Unfortunately we don't have an accession number on that ledger, so we don't know the donor."
 But again, I believe this was a possession of Emily's for many decades.
 She was the secretary for the final entry in the notebook, and the related items, forms, correspondences, etc., are all in Emily's hand, very strongly indicating that she was the last active member of the Templars to possess the notebook.

 The final entry on 27 Aug 1886 seems routine, and there is no indication that the group was disbanding.
 The fact that there are correspondences and forms along with the notebooks could be an indication of unfinished work in progress, but of course all of this assumes that the letters and correspondences were together and not donated independently.
-But I believe that based on what we have, a compelling case can be made that at least some of these items were in Emily's possession for many decades.
+But I believe that based on what exists, a compelling case can be made that at least some of these items were in Emily's possession for many decades.

-Assuming that Emily had these items in her possession when she died then it would logically follow that Jessie Brewer had the next hand in preserving these items.
+Assuming that Emily had these items in her possession when she died then it logically follows that Jessie Brewer had the next hand in preserving these items.
 And if this argument holds, then this may give us insight into the depth of their relationship, intertwined over many years.
 I suggest that once Jessie had purchased all of Emily's property, she must have been deeply moved to see Emily's distinctive handwriting and so, she made a point of saving these items.
 And of course, having purchased Emily's store, Jessie Brewer was initially responsible for preserving the sales journals of M. E. Mills, and perhaps when they were finally removed from the basement, they were still in the place that Jessie had put them years before.
 This may also explain why the only books known to be preserved are those following Edward's death, when Emily took his place.